BenAltermatt/VideoGameBusinessPlan/docs/README.md

 7. Now we should have the project open.
 The only remaining step is to click the `play button` in the top-right row of buttons on the window.
 This will run our game.
 Enjoy!
 ![This is the top right screen of the editor with a play button](./play.png)

+8. Just a heads up!!
+If there are any technical difficulties playing the game from the zip file, consider just using the forked repo.

 ## Technical Difficulties